1941–42 Boston Bruins season

 The 1941–42 Boston Bruins season, was the team's 18th season.
-They placed third in the National Hockey League.
+They placed third in the National Hockey League (NHL).

 Offseason

-Milt Schmidt and Porky Dumart were identified as two players to be called to Canada for compulsory training in the armed forces, potentially breaking up the Bruins' top line.
+Milt Schmidt and Woody Dumart were identified as two players to be called to Canada for compulsory training in the armed forces, potentially breaking up the Bruins' top line.
 Canadian authorities threatened to disallow any single men between the ages of 21 and 25 from leaving Canada to play ice hockey.
 However, the two were not called to the forces and played another season for the Bruins.

 Regular season

 On December 9, 1941, the Chicago Blackhawks-Boston Bruins game would be delayed for over a half hour as United States President Franklin Delano Roosevelt declared that America was at war.